commonsharp/SurvivalProject-Server/README.md

 # 20/04/2017
 * There are now 3 servers, one for each channel (beginner/hero/epic).
 * The activity of every channel is now the correct one instead of a random one (if there are 100 connected players, and 80% of them are in the epic channel, the epic channel will show 80% of the bars full.
 That way you know where most of the players are).
+* Find user is now working when the user to be found is on a different server.
 * Fixed a bug where different features weren't locked on the beginner channel when they should've.
 * Fixed a bug where the GetListOfRooms threw a null pointer exception sometimes.